About Leonardo Fioravanti

 Eight months after his accident however he returned to competition and won the ISA Under-18 world title in Oceanside, California to become the first Italian to win the title.
 He also took part in QS in Portugal, Brazil, and Hawaii in the same year to seal a stunning comeback to the CT.

 In 2021, following an injury to Jordy Smith, Fioravanti was selected to compete for Italy in the Tokyo Olympic Games.
-For one of Europe’s most talented surfers, it was another impressive addition to a CV that many people believe one day might include a World Title.
+For one of Europe’s most talented surfers, it was another impressive addition to a CV that many people, including himself, believe one day might include a World Title.

 Men's CT 2021#13